 Best Budget (Honorable Mention): Garmin Forerunner 35

-I know I mentioned I’d only include 3 watches in this list, but I wanted to add this fourth one as a more budget-friendly, basic GPS watch.
+I know I mentioned I’d only include 4 watches in this list, but I wanted to add this fifth one as a more budget-friendly, basic GPS watch.
 The Forerunner 35 is the older version of the Forerunner 45.
 The main differences are that it’s square-shaped and it doesn’t have other cardio tracking profiles (only a general “Cardio Training”), Incident Detection, stress monitoring, or Body Battery.
 It’s basically a bare-bones GPS watch and everyday fitness tracker with basic smartwatch functionalities.
 I personally wouldn’t recommend it since you can get the Vivoactive 3 for only $30 more on Amazon, but if you really don’t need the extra features, you might consider the Forerunner 35.

 The Bottom Line

 Here’s a more visual look at the features of these watches, in a table.
 I’m not including the Forerunner 35 since it’s not one of my main recommendations, and it doesn’t have really any of the below features, other than being able to track running and biking.

 |Race Predictor & Recovery Time||✔ (Recovery Time only)||✗||✔||✗|